Heather Rockwell, Communication and Public Affairs Director

 Heather received her Communication Arts degree from George Fox University.
 While there, she served as a member of the National Communication Association's Lambda Pi Eta honor society.
 Heather also enjoyed serving as a Teacher's Assistant and a Big Bruin during her college years, where she got to mentor fellow college students as well as students in nearby elementary schools.
 Continuing her passion for education and community service, Heather finished her degree by designing, implementing and teaching communication curriculum to local at-risk youth.

-Heather now lives in Portland with her husband Joshua and their two lively cats Jack and Jill.
+Heather now lives in Portland with her two lively cats Jack and Jill.
 When she’s not working, you’ll find Heather enjoying nature — either hiking in one of Oregon’s beautiful forests or capturing them in an oil painting.